Search

 26.02.2025 | KPMG Law Insights

-The EU Commission has today published the draft of the first announced Omnibus Regulation.
-With the first regulation as part of the omnibus initiative, the Commission wants to amend the CSRD, the CSDDD and the EU taxonomy in particular.
+The EU Commission has today published the draft of the first announced Omnibus Package.
+With the first directive as part of the omnibus initiative, the Commission wants to amend the CSRD, the CSDDD and the EU taxonomy in particular.

 Planned changes to the CSRD

-The EU Commission would like to bring the application thresholds of the CSRD and CSDDD closer together.
-In future, only companies with more than 1,000 employees and either a turnover of more than 50 million euros or a balance sheet total of more than 25 million euros will have to submit a sustainability report in accordance with the CSRD.
+The EU Commission would like to harmonise the application thresholds of the CSRD and CSDDD.
+In future, only companies with more than 1,000 employees and either more than 50 million euros in turnover or a balance sheet total of more than 25 million euros will have to submit a sustainability report in accordance with the CSRD.
 This is intended to reduce the number of companies subject to the CSRD by around 80 percent.
-Previously, two of the three criteria had to be exceeded: more than 50 million euros in turnover, more than 25 million euros in total assets or more than 250 employees.
-In addition, the ESRS and the obligations under the EU Taxonomy Regulation are also to be adjusted and the reporting obligations for companies in the second and third wave are to be postponed by two years.
+Previously, two of the three criteria had to be exceeded: more than 50 million euros in turnover, a balance sheet total of more than 25 million euros or more than 250 employees.
+In addition, the ESRS and the obligations under the EU Taxonomy Regulation are also to be adjusted and the reporting obligations for companies in the second wave are to be postponed by two years.
+Listed SMEs are to be completely excluded from the from the scope of application of the CSRD.
 SMEs are to be relieved by the fact that the companies obliged by the CSRD are no longer allowed to collect all information from SMEs for the purposes of their own sustainability reporting.

-The European Supply Chain Directive CSDDD is to be weakened
+The European Supply Chain Directive CSDDD is to be mitigated

-The European Supply Chain Directive CSDDD, which had already been weakened before its adoption on June 13, 2024 at the insistence of individual member states, now wants to simplify it further.
+The Commission now wants to further simplify the European Supply Chain Directive CSDDD, which had already been weakened before its adoption on 13 June 2024 at the insistence of individual member states.

 Identification and assessment of negative impacts only in relation to direct business partners